 Parallel parking can also be cheaper then getting a parking pass because you can pay hourly.
 All downtown locations have parallel street parking directly outside of the buildings.

 Plus it is the best feeling when you perfectly parallel park on the first try!

 You can pay using the street side machines or you can download the app called Honk.
 This parking app can be very useful for those times when you pay for two hours but your class ends up going for longer.
 You can add additional time via the app without even leaving your class.
 You can use the location on your mobile app to find exactly where your car is parked or you can use the distinctive numbers located on the parking meters.

 As a future student, you'll come to learn that it is the best feeling when you can save a little bit of money.
 The best advice I ever received is to live below your means.
 Work hard, live cheap and save your money!

 If you have any other cheap parking spots located near the downtown campus please help out a fellow student and share them below!

-Enjoy reading Student Speak posts?
-Follow us on Twitter to stay up-to-date on all our latest content!
+Enjoy reading Student Speak posts and want to stay up-to-date on our latest content?